 If your child suffered an injury at birth, premature or otherwise, you may have questions about whether his or her care during childbirth was adequate.
 Sometimes complications of pregnancy and childbirth are unavoidable.
 Sometimes, however, complications and birth injuries may occur as a result of negligent healthcare.
 In these cases, it is important that you explore your legal rights and determine if your child’s injuries could have been prevented.

-To learn more about birth injuries or medical malpractice, contact Brown & Brothers to speak with one of our skilled attorneys.
-Fill out our online form to schedule a free case review and get answers to your questions.
+To learn more about birth injuries or medical malpractice, contact Birth Injury Guide to speak with one of our skilled attorneys.
+Fill out our online form or call 1-877-415-6603 for a free case review and get answers to your questions.